ecoevomatics/high-biod-ethics/README.md

 - rarefy occurrences with seq data, divide that by rarefaction of all occurrences
 - use bivariate pallette to show estimate and error

+How different ways of knowing see sequencing, taxonomy, abstraction.
+How different lived experiences inform trust in genetics research

 Data sov is an important part of the solution as well as training as well as improved tools (more efficient algos, better reference databases)